Merzasphor/MWSE/docs/source/lua/type/tes3mobileActor.rst

     Direct access to the actor's water walking effect attribute.

 `weaponDrawn`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that shows if the weapon model is visible.
 When readying a weapon, there is a short period of time at the start of the animation, where the weapon is not visible yet.
 This flag will only be set after this initial stage is done.
 This flag is still set with hand-to-hand even though it doesn't use a model.
 Setting this to false while a weapon is drawn will normally cause the actor to play its weapon draw animation again.

 `werewolf`_ (`boolean`_)
+    Read-only.
 Friendly access to the actor's flag that controls if the actor in werewolf form.

 `width`_ (`number`_)
+    Read-only.
 No description available.

 `willpower`_ (`tes3statistic`_)
+    Read-only.
 Direct access to the actor's willpower attribute statistic.

 .. toctree::
     :hidden: